Bachelor of Arts (BA) Program

 All classes are offered in English.

 Graduates will have earned a “licencjat” degree, comparable to Bachelor of Arts degree, in cultural studies with an emphasis in American Studies.
 Graduates of the Center find employment in an array of professions, e.g. business, foreign trade, journalism, media, culture, education, administration, foreign service and international organization, tourism.
-The fee for international candidates is 2000 Euro per semester.
-Candidates from the eu and efta are exempted from the fee.

 - Program for BA students entering the ASC in 2019-2020 (pdf)